 The Month in Media

-Below are excerpts of news stories that were published last month.
+The media continues to turn to NTEU as a key source for the perspective of federal employees and for the union's position on issues affecting federal workers.
+Below are excerpts of news stories that were published in May.
 Generally, the opening paragraph of each story is included as well as those paragraphs that feature NTEU's position on the issue.
 In many cases, links to the complete story are available by visiting NTEU in the News.

 Colleen M. Kelley

 May 4, 2014